risc0/risc0-foundry-template/README.md

 ```
 RELAY_ADDRESS=0x5FbDB2315678afecb367f032d93F642f64180aa3 BONSAI_API_URL=http://localhost:8081 BONSAI_API_KEY=none cargo run --bin bonsai-ethereum-relay-cli -- run --eth-node ws://localhost:8545 --eth-chain-id 31337 --private-key ac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80
 ```
 The relay will keep monitoring the chain for callback requests and relay their result back after computing them.
+You should keep this terminal instance running the relay in the foreground and switch to a new terminal.
-You should modify the environment variables to reflect your setup.
+If needed, you should modify the environment variables to reflect your setup.
 For instance, if you want to prove remotely via Bonsai, set `BONSAI_API_URL` and `BONSAI_API_KEY` accordingly.
 Moreover, if you want to run the relay on a remote Ethereum network, you can use a different `--eth-node`, `--eth-chain-id` and `--private-key`.

 4. On a new terminal, you can run the following forge script to deploy your `StarterContract`: